 Disproportionate and delayed compensation are often the culprits when the compensation becomes a problem for employees, causing their exodus.
 Often, it might be an accounting or documentation problem.
 Regardless, people are unhappy when they do not receive their pay on time or when payment is disproportionate compared to their effort.

-As a business owner, you should look into and possibly review your workers’ compensation.
+As a business owner, you should look into and possibly review your workers' compensation.
 Ensure that some dedicated staff who are due for a raise get it.
-Additionally, you can utilize online paystub generators to create online check stubs and w2 forms to ensure proper documentation of company finances.
-That way, you can be up-to-date with the amount spent on compensation and promptly track each worker’s pay.
+Additionally, you can utilise online paystub generators to create online check stubs and w2 forms to ensure proper documentation of company finances.
+That way, you can be up-to-date with the amount spent on compensation and promptly track each worker's pay.

 Need for career growth